wJoenn/louisramosdev/content/blogs/rails-api-authentication-with-devise-and-json-web-tokens.md

 ---
   title: Rails 7 API auth with Devise and JSON Web Tokens
-  description: Adding secured authentication to our Rails api with the devise and devise_jwt gems.
+  description: Adding secured authentication to our Rails API with the devise and devise_jwt gems.
   cover_url: /images/blogs/devise_jwt.png
   date: 1691445600
   resources: